Football clubs

 1925 - 1930

-Young Labour were also referred to as Junior Labour, the club entered a team into the Hastings League in 1925-26 and 1929-30 and home games were played at the East Hill.
+Young Labour, also referred to as Junior Labour, entered a team into the Hastings League in the 1925–26 and 1929–30 seasons.
+The club played home games at East Hill.

 Intermediate and Junior clubs from Rother and surrounding area...